josephsamela/VAULT/README.md

 ![get](screenshots/screenshot1.png?raw=true "get")

 ###Can I sync my passwords across computers?
 Sure!
 Do you have a folder backed up by Google Drive, OneDrive, Dropbox or another cloud storage service?
 Add passwords.json to this folder and edit the path in vault.py to point to this new location.
-When you make edits Google Drive, Dropbox, OneDrive or whatever will sync the latest version across your connected devices and back it up to the cloud.
+When you make edits Google Drive, Dropbox, OneDrive etc. will sync the latest version across your connected devices and back it up to the cloud.

 ###Is this safe?
-"9/10 Cryptologists say it's better than plaintext!"
+"10/10 Cryptologists say it's better than plaintext!"

 Seriously though, I'm not an encryption expert so please use this this software at you own risk.
-The password encryption algorithems are borrowed from the "pycrypto" package for python.
+The password encryption algorithems come from the "pycrypto" package for python.

-Passwords are encrypted using an AES cipher and 32 character key that's generated on-the-fly.
+Passwords are encrypted using an AES cipher with 32 character key (generated on-the-fly) and unique IV.
 This means the key is not stored on your computer, it's generated from user input upon encrypt/decrypt actions - then forgotten.
 Anything BUT the correct master password will generate the wrong key and encrypt/decrypt will throw errors or return gibberish.

 For more information on the AES cipher see --> https://en.wikipedia.org/wiki/Advanced_Encryption_Standard